wdiasjunior/BarbellWhip/CONTRIBUTING.md

 Use double quotes for strings, and single quotes for chars.

+Use semicolons at the end of the lines.

 If a line needs to be long, it's ok, let it be long.

 Don't be afraid of big files/functions, no need to split a component into 15 different files and directories.
 Let your commom sense guide you.